outofmbufs/pidcontrol/README.md

 ## Derivative Term Calculation
 The PID() class calculates the derivative term based on the change of the process variable, not the change of the computed error (difference between setpoint and process variable).
-If the setpoint never changes, the two computation methods are identical.
-If the setpoint changes, there will be a one-interval spike (so-called "derivative-kick") in the D calculation; using the process variable instead avoids this kick.
+In applications where the setpoint never changes, the two computation methods are identical.
+In applications where the setpoint can change from time to time, using the computed error results in a one-interval spike (so-called "derivative-kick") in the D calculation; whereas using the process variable instead avoids this kick.

-See `PIDPlus` and the `D_DeltaE` PIDModifier class if, for some reason, it is desirable to use the delta-e calculation instead of delta-pv.
+See `PIDPlus` and the `D_DeltaE` PIDModifier class if, for some reason, it is desirable to use the delta-e calculation instead of delta-pv despite the derivative-kick problem.

 ## Public Attributes and Methods